Filthy Rich (1982 TV series): Production

-Filthy Rich returned to the air on Wednesday, October 5.
-Nestled between Alice and Tucker's Witch and opposite the new series NBC's Family Ties, ratings quickly plummeted; Filthy Rich ranked #60 in the weekly TV ratings by the end of October.
+In the early weeks of September, scripts hadn't been completed for any episodes of the fall season, which began on September 26.
+Bloodworth wrote scripts with the assistance of former Jimmy Carter speechwriter E. Jack Kaplan.
+Filthy Rich returned to the air on Wednesday, October 6 between Alice and Tucker's Witch and opposite Family Ties on NBC, ratings dropped and Filthy Rich ranked #60 in the weekly TV ratings by the end of the month.
 In November, six weeks into the show's second season, all three series were yanked off the schedule and replaced with The CBS Wednesday Movie.
-Filthy Rich returned to the schedule by January 1983 — on Monday nights, sandwiched between Square Pegs and M*A*S*H. Ratings didn't improve.
+Filthy Rich returned in January 1983 on Monday nights scheduled between Square Pegs and M*A*S*H. Ratings didn't improve.
 It aired for a month before being pulled from the schedule again.
 The remaining two episodes aired in June, after the series had officially been canceled.